flappysquirrel/fluentfox/README.md

 Restart Firefox

 Note: If you don't like the tab size you can change it by going to about:config again and paste browser.tabs.tabMinWidth and change it to the number you want.
+This is because the density setting in customize toolbar feature of Firefox does not change the tab size.
+This little tweak is easy to do and requires only a couple of clicks.

 Enjoy!